Enter your zip to

 When it comes to estimating the cost of sewer line fixes, it’s best to break these estimates down into repairs and replacements.

 Sewer line repairs are often much less expensive because they’re on a smaller scale.
-If you’re simply fixing your existing line, you can expect to pay between $2,500 and $4,000 for a repair.
+If you’re simply fixing your existing line, you can expect to pay between $2,500 and $4,000 for a repair, with the average cost being around $3,500.
 The exact cost will of course depend on several factors.

 If your sewer line requires a more extensive solution, you might have to have it replaced.
-Replacing a sewer line is estimated to cost between $3,000 and $7,000 depending on the materials and methods used.
+Replacing a sewer line is estimated to cost between $3,000 and $7,000, with most homeowners paying an average of about $5,000, depending on the materials and methods used.

 Factors Affecting Sewer Line Repair and Replacement Cost